J-Sanderson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 104: September 24, 2017

+**Today's Progress:** Still having trouble with finding time at the weekends, but managed to squeeze in some personal site work.
+Plain HTML for now.

+### Day 103: September 23, 2017

+**Today's Progress:** Missed today - weekends are very busy at the moment.
+Finish point: day 110.

 ### Day 102: September 22, 2017

 **Today's Progress:** Finshed off the file metadata service.
 Multer handles a lot of the hard work, so the end result was quite small and quick.